yng87/Recommenders.jl/docs/src/getting_started.md

 ground_truth = collect(values(user_actioned_items))
 ```

-Get predictions for all the user in test set
+Get predictions for all the users in test set as
 ```julia
 n = 3
 preds = predict_u2i(